hashicorp/nomad/website/source/guides/operating-a-job/advanced-scheduling/preemption-service-batch.html.md

 ~> **Enterprise Only!** This functionality only exists in Nomad Enterprise.
 This is not present in the open source version of Nomad.

-Starting with Nomad 0.9, every job in Nomad has a [priority][priority] associated with it.
-Preemption allows Nomad to evict current allocations with newly scheduled allocations that have been assigned a higher priority.
-The evicted allocation is temporarily displaced until the cluster has the capacity to run it.
+Prior to Nomad 0.9, job [priority][priority] in Nomad was used to process scheduling requests in priority order.
+Preemption, implemented in Nomad 0.9 allows Nomad to evict running allocations to place jobs of a higher priority.
+Jobs whose allocations are blocked temporarily go into "pending" status until the cluster has additional capacity to run it.
 This allows operators to run high priority jobs even under resource contention across the cluster.

 While Nomad 0.9 introduced preemption for [system][system-job] jobs, Nomad 0.9.3 [Enterprise][enterprise] additionally allows preemption for